TheHutGroup/Horizon-Public-Docs/examples/product lists/search.md

 ---

 # Search
-Our search system has 2 variants, Normal and Instant.
+Our search system has 2 variants: Normal and Instant.
-Instant is to be used when the user types into the search bar at the top of the page before they press enter.
-This search is slightly different to normal as the searched performed is more fuzzy in terms of the data returned and also provides spelling corrections and suggested full search queries.
+Instant should be used when the user types into the search bar at the top of the page before they press enter.
+This search is slightly different to normal as the search performed is more fuzzy in terms of the data returned and also provides spelling corrections and suggested full search queries.

 ## Facets
 Facets are used to filter down lists of products.
 The possible values are returned as part of a search/product list query and are then supplied back to filter the list down.